feelpp/feelpp/Tutorial/03-SpaceElements.md

 # Defining an element {#elem}

 Elements are basically defined and created like that :
-\snippet myfunctionspace.cpp element
+!CODEFILE "code/myfunctionspace.cpp" element

 # Code with other features {#code}

-\snippet myfunctionspace.cpp all
+!CODEFILE "code/myfunctionspace.cpp" all